-EU police officers will help with the first post-conflict access to Gaza from Egypt, the bloc's foreign service announced on Monday (13 October), as international leaders met in Egypt to lock-in Donald Trump's ceasefire.
+EU police officers will help with the first post-conflict access to Gaza from Egypt, the bloc's foreign service announced on Monday (13 October), as international leaders met to lock-in US president Donald Trump's ceasefire plan.

-Individuals to be let through the Rafah crossing point between Gaza and Egypt had to be "agreed by the parties [Egypt and Israel]", the EU fo...
+Individuals to be let through the Rafah crossing point between Gaza and Egypt would have to be "agreed by the parties [Egypt and Isr...

 Enjoy access to all articles and 25 years of archives, comment and gift articles.
 Become a member for as low as €1,75 per week.